lifeart/glimmer-next/README.md

 * `formula(fn: () => unknown)` - reactive primitive, for derived state.

 `formula` could be used to create derived state from `Cell`'s.
 It's autotrack dependencies and update when any of them changed.

+`scope` function is used to suspend `ts` error about unused variables.
+It's not required for runtime, but required for `ts` compilation.